 While the above long-term solutions will remain critical for the future of the grid, simply waiting for them to come will result in missing the near-term opportunities to plug the gap.
 Specifically, stakeholders across the grid today can, and should, embrace distributed energy resources (DERs) to ensure optimal grid experiences.

 Utilizing DERs is the one true approach where energy end customers can really take power into their own hands.
-While people can express concern to their utilities and vote for political candidates who promise change, those are institutions that take a while to create change.
+While people can express concern directly to their utilities and vote for political candidates who promise change, those are institutions that take a while to create change.
 To protect themselves in the meantime, customers can utilize DERs to take control.

 The power grid was immensely impressive over the 20th century in which it was first built, and again it still is when considering its scale and what opportunities it has afforded society to thrive and evolve.
-But for all the advances the energy sector has made in terms of smart meters, renewable energy technology, digital opportunities, and more, many parts of the grid still look like it did early on.
+But for all the advances the energy sector has made in terms of smart meters, renewable energy technology, digital opportunities, and more, many parts of the grid still look like they did early on.
 Today’s shift towards distributed energy, however, is empowering transformation in ways nothing else has matched—and the benefits to the customers are abundant.
 Customers who intelligently invest in and support distributed assets like self-generation and energy storage solutions will: